 Northern NSW LHD provides a diverse range of healthcare to more than 300,000 residents; people of Aboriginal and Torres Strait Island heritage make up 4.5% of the population, which includes the Bundjalung, Githabul, Gumbaynggirr and Yaegl Nations, while seniors 65 and over comprise 35% of residents in the area.
 More than 4,700 FTE staff are employed in the district.
 There are many private and public schools, several TAFEs and community colleges, and Southern Cross University in Lismore.

-Choose one of the drop pin icons for details about each hospital or health facility.
+Choose one of the pins for details about a hospital or health facility.